-THREE GREAT LIGHTS See: Great Lights.
+THREE GREAT LIGHTS

+See: Great Lights.

-THREE LESSER LIGHTS See Lesser Lights.
+THREE LESSER LIGHTS

+See Lesser Lights.

 An elected officer of the lodge charged with the responsibility to keep a correct account of all monies received by him, and to pay out the same only on orders drawn upon him by the authority of the lodge.
-(See: Ahiman Rezon ) Belief and trust in God and in the doctrines expressed in the Scriptures or other sacred works.
+(See: Ahiman Rezon) Belief and trust in God and in the doctrines expressed in the Scriptures or other sacred works.
 By Hebrew standards, true faith was that faith established by Abraham, father of the faithful, and the friend of God.
 The Gothic legends recite how the sciences were founded by the four children of Lamech, the smith's craft by Tubal Cain.
 He is described in Genesis as an "instructor of every artificer in brass and iron."
 Archaic form of two.
 Measurements used by ancient Hebrews.
 A measure (dry) was equal to approximately one and one-quarter pecks; a bath was a liquid measure equal to approximately eight and one-quarter gallons.
 Properly shielded from outside influence and from eavesdroppers.
 A lodge is tyled when the Tyler, the appointed officer stationed at the outer door, is officially notified that a lodge is opened.
 An appointed officer of a lodge, whose duty is to guard the outer door of the lodge and to permit no one to enter who is not duly qualified.
-(See: Ahiman Rezon ) Offense, resentment.
+(See: Ahiman Rezon) Offense, resentment.

-The condition of being unanimous, in complete agreement or accord.
-Not hallowed (made or set apart as holy) or consecrated such as a burial place or grave.
-Not hallowed (made or set apart as holy) or consecrated such as a burial place or grave.
-Common practice gained through habit.
+UNANIMITY (u-na-nim ́-i-ty) The condition of being unanimous, in complete agreement or accord.
+UNHALLOWED (un-hal ́-lowed) Not hallowed (made or set apart as holy) or consecrated such as a burial place or grave.
+USAGE AND CUSTOM Common practice gained through habit.
 Masonically, ancient usage and custom refers to common practices gained through common consent over the years, but not covered specifically by Masonic law.
-Lavishness, a pouring forth, abundance.
-Behavior beyond what is required or sufficient, excessive behavior.
-The Holy book of the dominant religion.
+VAST PROFUSION Lavishness, a pouring forth, abundance.
+VICES AND SUPERFLUITIES (su-per-flu ́-i-ties) Behavior beyond what is required or sufficient, excessive behavior.
+VOLUME OF THE SACRED LAW (VSL) The Holy book of the dominant religion.
 This could be the Holy Bible (regardless of translation); the Pentateuch or the first five books of the Old Testament of the Hebrews; the New Testament of the Christians; the Koran of the Muslims; the Zend Avesta of the Persians; the Tripitaka of the Buddhists; the Rig Veda and other Vedas of the Brahmins; the Tao Te King of the Taoists of China; the Bhagavad-Gita of the Hindus; and the Book of Mormon of the Latter Day Saints.
-Wands of the Senior and Junior Deacon are symbolic of those carried by early messengers who, under a flag of neutrality (white), were free to travel.
+WANDS Wands of the Senior and Junior Deacon are symbolic of those carried by early messengers who, under a flag of neutrality (white), were free to travel.
 The blue is symbolic of honor.
 Masonically, blue indicates universal brotherhood and also represents the blue dome of heaven.
-See Junior Warden and Senior Warden, respectively.
+WARDENS See Junior Warden and Senior Warden, respectively.
 (See: Ahiman Rezon 18.4-5)